Rational Choice Theory: Definition, Pros, Cons & Examples

 Staying after school may benefit the student in the long run if it helps them obtain better grades.
 However, it may equally affect their mental health if they are unable to get some downtime.
 In turn, this may in-directly affect their grades.
 So the rational option is not necessarily the most obvious.
 It purely depends on the individual and their own preferences.

-Criticisms of Rational Choice Theory
+Cons of Rational Choice Theory

 1. Inadequate Information